NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

-In this example, the ``bathy_plane_calc`` tool will take as inputs a DEM, a mask, and a camera (with the latter two corresponding to same image), as in :numref:`bathy_plane_calc_example1`, but instead of finding the best-fitting plane it finds a set of samples (given by ``--num-samples``) at the mask boundary (water-land interface), and saves them as a shapefile of of points, having longitude-latitude pairs relative to the WGS_1984 datum (ellipsoid).
+In this example, the ``bathy_plane_calc`` tool will take as inputs a DEM, a mask, and a camera (with the latter two corresponding to same image), as in :numref:`bathy_plane_calc_example1`, but instead of computing the best-fitting plane it finds a set of samples (given by ``--num-samples``) at the mask boundary (water-land interface), and saves them as a shapefile of points, having longitude-latitude pairs relative to the WGS_1984 datum (ellipsoid).

 Example::